gkjohnson/webxr-sandbox/teleport-controls/README.md

 - Provide an override to perform the raycast manually given the derived vector.
 - Provide a flag to disable automatically jumping to the next spot.
 - Add ability to quickly interpolate to the target location.
-- Add ability to use joy sticks to turn.
 - Pick curve generation control point such that it always arcs in the correct direction.
+- Provide an option to perform an interative parabolic cast.